-How many additional years, beyond this request, do you plan to request continuation funding?
+How many additional years, beyond this request, do you plan to request continuation funding? $\mathbf{6}$

-- 1) If you entered three (3) years or fewer, provide a brief explanation of your sustainment plan (if you entered more than three years or the project will not to be sustained, enter 'N/A'):
+- If you entered three (3) years or fewer, provide a brief explanation of your sustainment plan (if you entered more than three years or the project will not to be sustained, enter 'N/A'): N/A - 2) If more than three (3) years, explain the longer term sustainment plan or why other resources cannot be used to continue this project and why a sustainment strategy is not possible (if you entered three years or fewer or the project will not be sustained, enter 'N/A'):

 Most of the program is funded from the Collin County Juvenile Probation Services (CCJPS) department budget.
 This includes staff salaries and benefits, abstinence monitoring or urinalysis testing, and substance abuse evaluations from a licensed treatment provider.
 Funds are also provided from the local budget of the 417th Judicial District Court.
 Each program participant is required to seek substance abuse treatment pursuant to their individual treatment plan utilizing family resources, public insurance, and private insurance.
 Should grant funding end, CCJPS will attempt to absorb outpatient, community-based treatment needs by leveraging departmental therapist to bridge treatment gaps for program participants.
-CCJPS currently does not have a budget for residential services to support the program. - 2) If more than three (3) years, explain the longer term sustainment plan or why other resources cannot be used to continue this project and why a sustainment strategy is not possible (if you entered three years or fewer or the project will not be sustained, enter 'N/A'):
+CCJPS currently does not have a budget for residential services to support the program.